falkmielke/eigentoolbox/README.md

 Why do we need `usethis` (silly name, btw), could we not just improve the base procedure, instead?
 Why do we need `tibble`s, could we not just improve data frames?
 In part, this is a community failing to converge on good practices, a "zen of R".
+*The same community who fail to [find a new timeserver since the old one went down at lest four years ago](https://stackoverflow.com/a/63616156), or just de-activate the check for "future file timestamps".*
-And because of that situation, with R, I constantly get forced into inefficient workflows and compliance bullshit.
+And because of that general situation, R repeatedly forces me into inefficient workflows and compliance bullshit.
 > This is how we do it, because this is the way to do it in R.

 Does anyone ever ask *why* something is some way in R, and change it because it was a shitty idea?